DEFRA/ai-sdlc-codereview-frontend/.github/instructions/testing-patterns.instructions.md

 - Use constants for test data
 - Test complete user journeys
-- Verify GOV.UK component styling
+- Focus on user interactions and behaviors
-- Test status polling behavior
+- Avoid testing implementation details
 - Include accessibility checks with `AxeBuilder`

 ## Commands